mcasperson/SuseBuildpacks/introduction.md

 Once the build completes, we'll have a `jar` file in the `target` directory.
 We don't know the exact name of this file, but we know there will be one `jar` file, so we use the `find` command to return the matching file.

 The `jar` file needs to be configured to be executed in the executable image.
-This is done via the `launch.toml` file.
+This is done in the `launch.toml` file.

 The `type` is set to `web`.
 If the `type` was set to any other value, we'd have to define the `PACK_PROCESS_TYPE` to the same value when running the executable image.
 But the `type` of `web` means we can run the executable image with no special configuration.